Shah Abdul Wahhab (born 1831): Early life

-Wahhab was born on 1 Jumādā al-Ūlā of Hijri 1247 (19 October 1831) in Vellore.
+Shah Abdul Wahhab was born on 1 Jumādā al-Ūlā of Hijri 1247 (19 October 1831) in Vellore.
 His father, Abdul Qadir Sahib, died when he was 4 years old in Madurai, India.
 He moved into his mother's household in Vellore and gained early education there.

 Early education

-In Vellore, after having finished his pre-school education with his mother and uncle, Wahhab did his primary schooling with Hakeem Jainul Abideen, a teacher and medical practitioner, who lived in the same street.
+In Vellore, after having finished his pre-school education with his mother and uncle, Shah Abdul Wahhab did his primary schooling with Hakeem Jainul Abideen, a teacher and medical practitioner, who lived in the same street.
 He completed his primary education in Arabic and Persian languages with him.

-To complete the necessary education of the time, Wahhab left for Madurai.
+To complete the necessary education of the time, Shah Abdul Wahhab left for Madurai.
 There he stayed together with Abdus Salaam Ibrahim, along with whom he learnt from Bahrul uloom Saahibul Karaamaat Ash Sheikh Meer Amjad Ibrahim Chinna Hazrat the second of Madurai Maqbara hazrats in Madurai for seven years.

-Having finished his schooling, Wahhab returned to Vellore.
+Having finished his schooling, Shah Abdul Wahhab returned to Vellore.
 He married and started his family life.
 On 15 Sha'ban 1284 AH, he left for Hijaz, Arabia, while his three-year-old son and family stayed in India.

 Higher education

 In Mecca, he learned from Rahmatullah Kairanawi, Imdadullah Muhajir Makki and Muhammad Hussein Peshawari.

-Wahhab learned some Islamic books and Munazara from Rahmatullah Kairanawi.
+Shah Abdul Wahhab learned some Islamic books and Munazara from Rahmatullah Kairanawi.
 He completed his higher studies in the principles of Hadith from Syed Muhammad Hussein Peshawari.
 He pledged allegiance to his teacher Imdadullah Muhajir Makki and started his spiritual journey.
 He found yet another teacher in Abdul Latheef back home in Vellore.

 Strange coincidence

 Muhammad Qasim Nanotvi, the founder of the Madrasa Darul Uloom Deoband in North India and A'la Hadrat, the founder of the Madrasa Al-Baqiyat As-Salihat in South India shared a common lineage in their Islamic Studies.

-Wahhab's teachers were Rahmatullah Kairanawi, Muhammad Hussein Peshawari and Abdul Latheef.
+Shah Abdul Wahhab's teachers were Rahmatullah Kairanawi, Muhammad Hussein Peshawari and Abdul Latheef.
 And the scholar who taught these three was Maulana Shah Muhammad Is-haaq.

-The teacher of Muhammad Qasim Nanautavi in his higher studies was Shah Abdul Ghani.
-And his teacher was Shah Muhammad Is-haaq.
+The teacher of Muhammad Qasim Nanautavi in his higher studies was Shah Abdul Ghani and his teacher was Shah Muhammad Is-haaq.

-Shah Muhammad Is-haaq's teacher was Shah Abdul Aziz and whose teacher was none other than Shah Waliullah Muhaddith Dehlvi.
+Shah Muhammad Is-haaq's teacher was Shah Abdul Aziz whose teacher was none other than Shah Waliullah Muhaddith Dehlvi.
 And thus this common lineage of Wahhab and Muhammad Qasim Nanotvi in Islamic Higher Studies goes as far as Shah Waliullah Muhaddith Dehlvi.

-Further, in their spiritual studies and journey, Wahhab and Muhammad Qasim Nanotvi are even more closely related.
+Further, in their spiritual studies and journey, Shah Abdul Wahhab and Muhammad Qasim Nanotvi are even more closely related.
 Both their spiritual teacher was none other than Haji Imdadullah Muhaajir Makki.

-Though these two scholars, Wahhab and Muhammad Qasim Nanotvi, shared a common lineage in the Islamic Studies and Spiritual path, there is no definite proof that these two Islamic Reformers of the Indian Sub-Continent ever met.
+Though these two scholars, Shah Abdul Wahhab and Muhammad Qasim Nanotvi, shared a common lineage in the Islamic Studies and Spiritual path, there is no definite proof that these two Islamic Reformers of the Indian Sub-Continent ever met.